lirios/docs-hig/docs/environment.rst

 At times it can make sense for an app to offer an immersive, full-screen experience to help users focus on tasks and avoid distractions from the desktop or background applications.

-Hawaii makes extensive use of this and compliments full-screen applications organically with ease.
+Liri makes extensive use of this and compliments full-screen applications organically with ease.

 [INSERT FULL-SCREEN SCREENSHOT]